oceanprotocol/jobs/ae.md

 * code samples (e.g. GitHub profile)
 * writing samples (e.g. blog or report)
 * presentation samples (e.g. Powerpoint, GSheet), video if available

+## Note
+The team will be away for the second half of Dec 2020.
+We will start processing applications when we get back in early January.